ranfysvalle02/cnn-transfer-learning/README.md

 The process of fine-tuning an LLM involves several key steps:

 1. **Obtain the Pre-trained Model:** Download the desired LLM model from the appropriate repository.
 2. **Prepare Your Dataset:** Create a dataset that is representative of the task you want to fine-tune the model for.
-Ensure the data is cleaned, formatted, and appropriately tokenized.
+Ensure the data is cleaned, formatted, etc.
 3. **Define the Fine-Tuning Parameters:** Set parameters like the learning rate, batch size, and number of epochs.
 4. **Train the Model:** Feed your dataset to the pre-trained LLM and train it.
 The model will adjust its parameters to better fit the specific task.
 5. **Evaluate the Model:** Use a validation set to assess the model's performance during training and adjust parameters as needed.